 - Protecting a certain section of the tooth’s root which has been exposed due to gum receding

 If you have decided to opt for tooth bonding, the first thing you must do is to book an appointment with Drs.
-Mulkey and Hildreth for a consultation where you can discuss the procedure and treatment goals.
+Mulkey for a consultation where you can discuss the procedure and treatment goals.

 - A shade guide will be used to pick the right composite resin color which matches your teeth or tooth’s color most closely.